 • Copy of official photo I.D. for beneficiary, sponsor or petitioner

-• Copy of beneficiary’s passport identify page
+• Copy of beneficiary’s passport identification page

 • A statement explaining the humanitarian reason or public benefit reason for the need for parole